General Terms and Conditions

 Warranty period (guarantee period)

-The warranty period shall be 18 months, 9 months in case of multi-shift operation.
+The warranty period shall be 18 months.
 It shall commence with the dispatch of the supplies ex works or with the acceptance of the supplies and services, if agreed, or, if the supplier has also assumed responsibility for assembly, with their completion.